yamerooo123/ResearchNBugBountyEncyclopedia/README.md

-<h1>STUDYING OSCP BE BACK IN A MONTH.
+<h1>Year 1: STUDYING OSCP BE BACK IN A MONTH.
 Exam date: Oct 16.
 CURRENT STATE: WAITING FOR OFFSEC EMAIL! </h1>

 <h1>About Me: Want to know who i am?</h1>